 those moths.
 Whenever I needed flour I simply dipped a measuring

 cup into the 25pound bag and scooped the flour out.
-Back during that time, lights were scarce here.
-At
+During

 times I would notice webs, other times I noticed whole moths who seemed

-confused, and other times I simply knew that there must have been more that I missed
+confused, and still other times I simply knew that there must have been

 because the bread was funny.